vasilvv/tls-cross-sni-resumption/draft-ietf-tls-cross-sni-resumption.md

 IANA Considerations
 ===================

-IANA (will add/has added) the following entry to the "TLS ExtensionType Values" table of the "Transport Layer Security (TLS) Extensions" registry:
+IANA (will add/has added) the following entry to the "TLS Flags" table of the "Transport Layer Security (TLS) Extensions" registry:

   Value
-  : TBD
+  : 0x8

-  Extension Name
+  Flag Name
   : resumption_across_names

-  TLS 1.3
+  Message
   : NST

   Recommended